molloy-lab/ck-phylo-workshop/day1/activityA.md

 5. Run [PhyloNet](https://phylogenomics.rice.edu/html/phylonetTutorial.html) with the command `java -jar PhyloNet.jar compute_loglk.nex`

-6. Convert the log-likelihood $x$ of each gene tree into a probability by evaluating the exponentional function $e^x$.
+6. Convert the log-likelihood $x$ of the four topologies into a probability by evaluating the exponentional function $e^x$.

 **Question A2:** Which of `gt1`, `gt2`, `gt3`, or `gt4` has the highest probability?
 Can we conclude whether the species tree is in the anomaly zone from this analysis?